carjed/doomsayer/README.md

                         VCF to a file on disk)
   -n, --nofilter        disables generation of keep/drop lists, turns off
                         default filtering criteria, and evaluates all sites in the input VCF.
-Useful if analyzing somatic data or pre-filtering with another tool) -d, --diagnostics     write the NMF matrices to the output directory and generate yaml config to be passed to diagnostic script -ad, --autodiagnostics
+(Useful if analyzing somatic data or pre-filtering with another tool) -d, --diagnostics     write the NMF matrices to the output directory and generate yaml config to be passed to diagnostic script -a, --autodiagnostics
                         same as the --diagnostics option, but automatically generates diagnostic report
+  -m [MMATRIXNAME], --mmatrixname [MMATRIXNAME]
+                        custom filename for M matrix [without extension] -s [SAMPLEFILE], --samplefile [SAMPLEFILE]
+                        file with sample IDs to include (one per line) -g [GROUPFILE], --groupfile [GROUPFILE]
+                        two-column tab-delimited file containing sample IDs
+                        (column 1) and group membership (column 2) for pooled analysis
-  -r {2,3,4,5,6,7,8,9,10}, --rank {2,3,4,5,6,7,8,9,10}
+  -ns, --noscale        do not scale H and W matrices -r {2,3,4,5,6,7,8,9,10}, --rank {2,3,4,5,6,7,8,9,10}
                         rank for NMF decomposition
   -l {1,3,5,7}, --length {1,3,5,7}